Bringing in-store recommendations to online shoppers

-Online retail represents the majority of the company’s business.
-Charles Tyrwhitt decided to enhance its website so that it better reflected the company’s overall “customer first” policy.
+The company decided to enhance its website to better reflect its overall “customer first” policy.
 A key aim was to recreate the personalized shopping experience enjoyed by customers in-store for those buying online.

 In a shop, personalization is delivered through dialogue between staff and the customer to find the perfect shirt, followed by suggestions on a tie or cufflinks to complement it.
 If a product is out of stock, the sales assistant understands what the customer wants and can recommend the ideal alternative.
 This means customers get value-added services and Charles Tyrwhitt optimizes its sales opportunities.

-Charles Tyrwhitt looked at a range of recommendation providers, then selected a solution from Episerver.
-This technology, Episerver Perform, was trialled on the website over a period of three months, with results showing that it would deliver an estimated additional £1 million in annual sales.
+Charles Tyrwhitt looked at a range of recommendation providers, then selected Episerver Product Recommendations.
+The solution was trialed on the website over a period of three months, with results showing that it would deliver an estimated additional £1 million in annual sales.

 “Basing recommendations on what other customers have done is not good enough, because we know that no two people are the same,” says Jennie Blythe, Head of Web Development and Trading at Charles Tyrwhitt.
 “Episerver’s technology understood this, with individual insights replacing standard-issue algorithms.”

-Episerver Perform delivers quantifiable, bottom-line benefits: it increased average order value by 36 percent in six months; and it increased average units per order by 24 percent in six months.
+Episerver delivers quantifiable, bottom-line benefits: the solution increased average order value by 36 percent in six months; and it increased average units per order by 24 percent in six months.
 Optimal recommendation positioning of the basket delivered 28 percent of recommendation revenue, and 6 percent of recommendation revenue came from the out-of-stock feature.

 “In essence, product recommendations bring our customers a personalized shopping assistant, mimicking the in-store retail experience,” says Blythe.
 “It means that customers enjoy a more satisfying online experience and get the products they really want, while we optimize sales and build a trusted relationship with individual consumers.
 It’s a recommendation service we can recommend.”